OPSWAT/endpointsecsdk/HelloWorld/README.md

 XStringMarshaler.cs - Provides the needed string mappings between .Net and Native Code Product.cs - Plain object used to map product information

+#### Patch - An example of the workflow to install a patch
+This sample will install Firefox.
+Will patch current version or install a fresh install of FireFox.
+Calls GetLatestInstaller and InstallFromFiles.
+Will download the file using Windows download methodes and does a Checksum Validation.

+Program.cs - Contains the main sample code.
+Start with the main function.
+OESISAdapter.cs - Provides the .Net Runtime mappings to the Native Code XStringMarshaler.cs - Provides the needed string mappings between .Net and Native Code InstallDetails.cs - Plain object used to map the URL and other information needed to download and install the content HttpClientUtils.cs - Interfaces with the Native HTTP Download code and the Checksum validatiors

 #### More Coming soon